nirui/sshwifty/DEPENDENCIES.md

-# Dependences Of Sshwifty
+# Dependencies used by Sshwifty

 Sshwifty uses many third-party components.
 Those components is required inorder for Sshwifty to function.

 A list of used components can be found inside `package.json` and `go.mod` file.

-Major dependences includes:
+Major dependencies includes:

 ## For front-end application